raindogdance/FAQ/wasabi.md

 Yes.
 In a round with a ~0.1 BTC minimum, you could mix ~ 0.3 BTC and get a ~ 0.1 BTC output & a ~ 0.2 BTC output.
-Similarly, with a 0.7 BTC input you would expect the following outputs: ~ 0.1, ~ 0.2, ~ 0.4 BTC
+Similarly, with a 0.7 BTC input you would expect the following outputs: ~ 0.1, ~ 0.2, ~ 0.4 BTC.
+The value of equal outputs created is 0.1 BTC ^ 2.

 ### Why is the minimum mixing amount a weird number?